Last Rights (album): Composition and content

-Often described as Skinny Puppy's darkest work, Last Rights is a notably heavy, bleak, and dense album.
+Often described as Skinny Puppy's darkest and most experimental work, Last Rights is a notably heavy, bleak, and dense album.
 It still retains the band's electro-industrial roots and even has some dance aspects,Reed 2013 but those elements give way to a heavy emphasis on walls of noise, atonal and highly distorted percussion, Ogre's agonized screaming, and, alternatively, moments of unusual melodicism.
 The phrase "audio sculpture" has been used to refer to the sound of Last Rights.
 On the album, the group's employment of samples was refined and, according to Tim DiGravina of AllMusic, put to better use than on past releases.
 Compared to Skinny Puppy's previous work, Last Rights is a more internal and personal album, with some publications seeing it as prophetic of the band's eventual demise.
 Ogre called the release his "document of delusion" and said that it captured the absolute height of the worst, most painful moments of his life.
 Because of the close nature of Ogre's contributions, no lyrics were printed on the liner notes.

 The album begins with the track "Love in Vein", which was intended to be a 12-inch single but never saw individual release.
 Musically, the song starts with reversed and slow-motion samples before transitioning into a driving drum machine loop underlain with Ogre's rasped vocals.
 As with much of the album, "Love in Vein" features a number of aural layers, such as samples from "Revolution 9" by the Beatles.
 Halfway through the song, extremely distorted and downtuned clips of Ogre's vocals are introduced.
 Last Rights second song and Skinny Puppy's first ballad, "Killing Game", is one of the group's more well-known and atypical tracks, and Ogre said it rivaled 1989's "Worlock" as the best Skinny Puppy song.
 It features melodic piano, a slow tempo with pounding percussion, and mournful vocals.
 Despite not being released as a single, "Killing Game" was the only song off of the album to receive a music video.